the-vtex-files/the-vtex-files.github.io/discovery.md

 Then he pulled an axe from the back of his trousers and split my skull apart.<br> "See, I am REAL.
 A friend from the past, who just allowed for some sunshine flowing into u."

 I could watch cerebral matter, bone splinters and body fluids spattering through the air, onto the golden shimmering cereal and his muscular body.
 Somehow still functioning, I must have lost it or died and entered a parallel universe, either way, there was no other choice than being game for it.
 Strange how impeccable the mind works after a sudden burst of violence.

-Not letting my fear show, how would it have benefited the situation, I was nakedand killed
+Just being slaughtered, I wouldn't want to show any weakness, how would it have benefited the situation anyway?
+I was naked.<br>

-"What message? was that the fucking message?"<br>
-"Who is the sender?"<br>
+"What message? was that the fucking message? who is the sender?"<br>

-"no, listen, these files are beyond any subjective interests.
-You created them, your past you, your language was different then though, lots of noise you were talking LOL"
+"no, listen, the msg contains files that are beyond any subjective interests.
+You created them, your past you.
+Your language was different then though, lots of noise you were talking LOL"

+You encrypted the files as a precautionary measure, you saw it coming, realizing that the outcome of this project will be catastropic.
 I will transfer them on ur harddrive.
-You encrypted the files as a precautionary measure, you did notice the signs,
-and realized that the outcome of this project will be catastropic.

-my stable reality crumbled the longer I was talking to Divock, but wasn't I yearning for Trapped in this nauseating undisturbed rural idyll, of which i wasn't obviously part anymore.
+My stable reality crumbled the longer I was talking to Divock, but wasn't I yearning for it all the time Trapped in this nauseating undisturbed rural idyll, of which i wasn't obviously part anymore.

 "The folder contains files you sent to John Dyson in 2019, you know John, he serves on the dark side at the moment."<br>
 John Dyson, that name somehow rang a bell, but I couldn't tell when or where i've heard it before.